SVG paths for canvas

 Changelog

-- Added the ability to use string based paths back in albeit with a faster parser.
+- Added the ability to use string-based paths back in albeit with a faster parser.
 Because they're just so convenient.
-If you using the path function in an animation though I would recommend you use array based paths as there's then no need to parse the string.
-Parsing the string would be fine if you're not using animation though.
+If you're using the path function in an animation though I would recommend you use array-based paths as there's then no need to parse the string.
+Parsing the string will be fine if you're not using animation though.

 - Removed the ability to use string based paths.
 Now your paths must be arrays - like the examples above.